-Paraffin Wax Bath : Health Benefits, Indication, Contraindication
+Paraffin Wax Bath: Health Benefits, Indication, Contraindication

-Paraffin wax Bath treatment mostly used in skin-softening salon and spa therapy on the hands, cuticles, and feet because it’s colorless, tasteless, and odorless.
+Paraffin wax Bath treatment is mostly used in skin-softening salon and spa therapy on the hands, cuticles, and feet because it’s colorless, tasteless, and odorless.
 It can also be used to relieve joint pain and muscles.

 ~Paraffin wax bath therapy is an application of the molten paraffin wax on the body part.